antunesleo/repository-pessimistic-concurrency/README.md

 # parallel-aggregates
-Studying the persistence implementation of aggregates in parallel in repository and active record patterns
+Studying the persistence implementation of repository pattern with pessismitic concurrency.

 ### Pre-requisites
 * sqlite